Francodo/Flying-Taxi/README.md

 Due to the fact that the business model is first of its kind, with little or no existing data, I have used acquired taxi data for a comparable initial analysis.
 The dataset contains real taxi drop-offs and pick-ups in New York City.

-Tableau and PostgreSQL are the tools used for data analysis.
+Tableau and PostgreSQL are the tools used for analyzing and calculating the average, median, and the first & second standard deviation of the mean for the following measures:
+1. Duration
+2. Distance
+3. Passenger counts
+4. Duration-to-distance ratio
+5. Price per mile